 Lindorm, Inc.

-In the grand scheme of things—the geologic cycle—minerals are combined into rock, the rock is lifted up as mountains, the mountains are eroded, and rivers carry the sediment back to the sea.
+In the the geologic cycle minerals are combined into rock, the rock is lifted up as mountains, the mountains are eroded, and rivers carry the sediment back to the sea.

 Where the rivers meet the sea some of the sand is deposited, while the finer particles are carried further in suspension.
-In this air photo, the waves can be seen breaking on the sand bar across the mouth of the river.
+Sediment accumulates, is deposited, in the near-shore or offshore depending on sediment size.
+Some may continue directly as a turbidity current through a canyon to a deep-sea fan.

 In the hot, humid, and lowland tropics, clay dominates over sand in the river load.
 For that reason, mudbanks and mangrove tend to be more common than sand beaches.